alvaradoarturo/Information-Retrieval/README.md

 Language Used: Python 3.9.4

 ### Instructions To Run Program
-Git clone repository into local directory
+'Git clone repository into local directory.'
-If you're using a MAC, you can input commands by simply using "./parsing_input {query type} {doc/term name}" If you're using a Windows, you can input commands by simply using "python3 ./parsing_input {query type} {doc/term name}"
+'If you're using a MAC, you can input commands by simply using "./parsing_input {query type} {doc/term name}".'
+'If you're using a Windows, you can input commands by simply using "python3 ./parsing_input {query type} {doc/term name}".'

 ### Brief Overview of Desing
 The entire document was first parsed by docno number followed by all text.
 This was then normalized by first removing punctuation.Then